hicsail/intern-assessment-/.github/PULL_REQUEST_TEMPLATE.md

 Approximately an hour and a half to two hours

 3. What is the most challenging part of the project?
 Understanding the different files that needed to be updated.
 Upon starting, I saw preexisting files which needed to be explained further to me.
 Because this is my first time using any database (previously worked in a team who knew MongoDB to some degree) and SQL, this was equally fun and challenging!
 I just got done with object-oriented in Java and C++ so having to review them/work under timed constraints in a real-life project as a starter was quite interesting!
 I hope the requirements are met justly.
 Initially, I also faced issues running the port correctly.
 It threw me an error constantly so debugging that was slightly disturbing.
+I'm still unable to test the app properly.

 4. What did you learn from this project?